iivvoo/ethic/README.md

-# Ethereum Inverse Compiler (ethic)
+# ETHereum Inverse Compiler (ethic)

-Ethic is a feeble attempt at building that (somewhat) decompiles ethereum code.
+Ethic is a feeble attempt at building that (somewhat) decompiles Ethereum EVM code.

 Don't expect too much at this point, it currently even fails at properly decoding all opcodes and it may never produce more than hints and pseudo